Carbecq/Zangdar_0/README.md

   - Piece/Square Table
   - Positional bonus
   - Mobility

++ **Syzygy Tables**
+  - Can use of endgame tables, but need a SSD to work correctly

++ **Opening Book**
+  - Although a book may be provided by the interface, it is possible to specify your own book.

 + **Communication**
   - UCI
   - Options to change OpeningBook usage, OpeningBook location, Hash size, Threads number

 + **Usage**
+- The program is only an engine, so it need one interface (Arena, Banksgui...).
-I provide two binaries, one for Windows and one for Linux.
+- I provide two binaries, one for Windows and one for Linux.
 Both are compiled in static, so you don't need extrernal libraries.
 The Linux one is done with Linux Ubuntu, I can't say if it will work with another distro.
 By default, the opening book is disabled.
 It can be re-enabled by using an uci option.
 Zangdar will search the book in the binary's directory.
 This location can too be specified with an uci option.
 The book is of polyglot format, and must be named 'book.bin'.

 + **Compilation**